How to Budget for a Wedding?

 - Transportation – Accounting for transportation fees for your guests is insufficient.
 What if you have a far-away music band that must arrive at the venue?
 A professional videographer could also be coming from another city.
 Your vendor might not meet these hidden transportation fees.
 Sign the contract only after verifying this part.

-- Overtime cleaning fees – How to budget for a wedding also includes cost of assembling and dissembling wedding equipment.
+- Overtime cleaning fees – It also includes the cost of assembling and dissembling wedding equipment.
 After the wedding reception ends, your planners may have to clear the venue the same day.
 If your event ends late, the planners might charge overtime cleaning fees.

 - Custom drinks and spirits – If you need custom cocktails, you might add up to $3,500 to a wedding party with two hundred guests.
 Who, according to the vendor contract, should meet this bill?
 If it is you, will you sign or avoid the contract?
 A how to budget for a wedding contract should interpret this hidden cost.